crossplane-contrib/provider-upjet-kafka/README.md

 make build
 ```

+## What's different from the existing [provider-kafka](https://github.com/crossplane-contrib/provider-kafka)?
+This provider uses upjet with the no-fork architecture to build on the existing [Mongey/terraform-provider-kafka](https://github.com/Mongey/terraform-provider-kafka), adding support for crossplane management policies, kafka quotas, and kafka user scram credentials.

+The kafka library underlying the terraform provider is [sarama](https://github.com/IBM/sarama).
+This library does not currently support AWS MSK SASL-IAM auth.

+## How stable/well-tested is this?

+The topic resource has a working automated test pipeline.
+The other three resources do not yet, and are provided on an as-is basis.
+They _should_ work just as well as they do in terraform, but I have not confirmed that.

+The configuration interface is likely to undergo breaking changes to make it more convenient to use from inside crossplane.
+Currently it is an exact copy of the terraform provider's config.

 ## Report a Bug

 For filing bugs, suggesting improvements, or requesting new features, please
 open an [issue](https://github.com/crossplane-contrib/provider-upjet-kafka/issues).

+I would welcome assistance and collaboration.